netrc/jw/Readme.md

-# j - a little journal/todo command line tool
+# jw - a little journal/todo command line tool

-"j" is just a bash shell script tool to automate some journaling and todo lists from the command line; files are stored locally and committed to local repo (only)
+"jw" is a node script to automate some journaling and todo lists from the command line; data is stored in Firebase.

+"j.sh" is the MVP bash shell script version; files are stored locally and committed to local repo (only).

 ## Usage

-*j* - by itself, this opens an editor on a journal file named YYYY-MM/YYYY-MM-DD
+*jw* - by itself, this opens an editor on a journal file named YYYY-MM/YYYY-MM-DD

 You can add whatever you like.
 No formatting required.
 Track contacts, meetings, whatever.
 Uses \$EDITOR if set; vi otherwise.